 Disclaimer

 The link to Disclaimer takes the user to a page which notes that while every effort is made to provide accurate information, the accuracy of the information provided through the BCH is not guaranteed.
-Parties to the Convention, Governments and other users of the database are encouraged to bring errors, inaccuracies and omissions to the attention of the Secretariat.
+Parties to the Convention, Governments and any other users of the database are encouraged to bring errors, inaccuracies and omissions to the attention of the Secretariat.